role2-standard/collaboration/readme.md

 ### Broadcast in time

 Broadcasting your progress is very important.
 Everyone sticking to their own tasks seems to be fine, but that could also make everyone become a blackbox.
-Broadcast incorrectly or no broadcasting at all could significantly increase the effort required for collaboration as well as the uncertainty of the project.
-On the other hand, accurate and timely broadcast enables everyone to take actions in the same context, which contributes to the overall efficiency.
+Incorrect broadcast or no broadcast at all could significantly increase the effort required for collaboration as well as the uncertainty of the project.
+On the other hand, accurate and timely broadcast enables everyone to take actions under the same context, which contributes to the overall efficiency.

 Let your teammates be aware of your status.
 For example: